 Can I Give My Dog Mucinex?
-Answer: Yes.
+Answer: Yes

 If your dog has nasal congestion or kennel cough, your vet can prescribe this type of drug for them.

-In order to speed up your dog’s recovery from upper respiratory problems and sore throat, you can also give your pet dog some honey.
+In order to speed up your dog’s recovery from upper respiratory problems and sore throat, you can also give them some honey.
 One teaspoon of honey given three times a day can provide relief for sore throat.

-Possible Problems Associated with Coughing
+Problems Associated with Coughing

 Better Safe Than Sorry